Srynetix/godot-nature-of-code/README.md

 ## :mage: Contributing

 - *File rules*: An .editorconfig file is provided.
-- *Formatting*: This project use `dotnet-format` to automatically format the C# code, without specific configuration.
+- *Formatting*: This project use `roslynator` to automatically format the C# code, without specific configuration.
-- *Lint*: I am still looking for a command-line utility to lint the code (like `flake8` in the Python world or `clippy` in the Rust world).
+- *Lint*: I am using the Roslynator VSCode extension.
+I am still looking for a command-line version with the same hints.

 If you want to contribute, do not hesitate to create Pull Requests or file Issues on GitHub :wink:.